 ‘Wind River’ is neo-Western murder mystery movie that was released in 2017.
 Starring Jeremy Renner and Elizabeth Olsen in lead roles, it serves as the third film in director Taylor Sheridan’s trilogy which is called “the modern-day American Frontier.”
 The film follows two law-enforcement officers from different departments trying to solve the mystery surrounding the murder and rape of an eighteen-year-old girl.

-Taylor Sheridan is an actor and filmmaker who is known for re-conceptualizing the contemporary Western film.
-His trilogy, “the modern-day American frontier” includes the 2015 movie, ‘Sicario’ and ‘Hell or High Water’ which was released in the 2016.
-The latter had been nominated for four Academy Awards including one for Best Picture.
-As stated earlier, ‘Wind River’ is the third entry in his trilogy and is inspired by disturbing real-life events.
+Taylor Sheridan is an actor and filmmaker who is known for re-conceptualizing contemporary Western film.
+His trilogy, “the modern-day American frontier” includes the 2015 movie, ‘Sicario’ and ‘Hell or High Water’ which was released in 2016.
+The latter had been nominated for four Academy Awards, including one for Best Picture.
+‘Wind River’ is the third entry in his trilogy and mirrors the true plight of women, which makes us wonder if it is inspired by an actual murder.

-Technically, no. The movie’s plot is completely fictional.
-However, it has been inspired by the real-life concern surrounding missing and murdered indigenous women in Canada and the United States of America.
-To make it clearer: The story of ‘Wind River’ is not directly related to, based on, or inspired by any single murder case of an indigenous woman.
+‘Wind River’ is completely fictional; however, it has been inspired by the real-life concern surrounding missing and murdered Indigenous women in Canada and the United States of America.
+To make it clearer: The story of ‘Wind River’ is not directly related to, based on, or inspired by any single murder case of an Indigenous woman.
 Rather, it is Sheridan’s attempt at throwing light on the topic which deserves more attention (more on that later).

 Jeremy Renner stars as a U.S. Fish and Wildlife Service tracker, Cory Lambert while Elizabeth Olsen plays an F.B.I. agent, Jane Banner in ‘Wind River.’
 The film begins with Lambert discovering the frozen body of an 18-year-old-girl in the Wind River Indian Reservation in Wyoming.
 Banner arrives on the crime scene after Lambert’s discovery to investigate a possible homicide case since F.B.I. has jurisdiction in Native-American reservations.
 The autopsy confirms that the girl was murdered and raped before that.